OSHA Workplace Injury Research

 Vapor and Gas Explosions at Work

-OSHA has recorded 79 severe incidents involving the explosion of nonpressurized vapors, gases, or liquids over the last decade.
-These events are predominantly characterized by thermal burns, which account for 73.4 percent of all reported injury natures.
+OSHA recorded 79 severe cases involving the ignition of nonpressurized vapors, gases, or liquids over the past decade.
+Thermal burns account for 73 percent of these incidents, often resulting in complex medical needs and extended recovery periods.

 Reported Projected